lucas-bertoni/MyPantry/README.md

 - Share
 - Some of the client service (the parts which are relevant to the back end services I wrote)

+I also got everything working with Docker Compose so the project could be deployed in a containerized environment.

 ## Highlights of this project
 - It uses a microservice based server arcitechture and the services communicate using an event bus (created by me)
 - We used independent Postgres Docker containers to store data for each service